Last Updated on February 10, 2021 by Lori

 He was the one watching YouTube videos about different RVs, brands and their features; reading reviews about their strengths and weaknesses; and, various styles of RVs to consider.

 The RV industry is growing at an incredible rate and many families are now traveling the country full-time in their RV.

-Full-time travel is not for everyone but traveling just on weekends to places you’ve always wanted to visit or being a seasonal RVer is just as awesome!!
+While full-time travel is not for everyone, traveling on weekends to places you’ve always wanted to visit or being a seasonal RVer is just as awesome!!

 Well, for one, my husband has always wanted an RV.

 We would be driving down the highway and see an RV he would say to me, “Doesn’t that look like fun?”